Premarital Counselling: Before you tie the Knot!

 - Communication – What are the barriers to communication?
 Are you able to say what you feel without being judged?
 How do and how often do you communicate?
 She will find the gaps and will suggest practical ways to encourage communication.

-- Core Beliefs – Certain core beliefs, like one held against the consumption of alcohol or non-vegetarian food, certain religious beliefs, and priority of certain relations, are non-negotiable for most people.
-If you have many differences, then a counselor helps find common core beliefs in our financial matters and shares values.
+- Core Beliefs – Certain core beliefs, like one held against the consumption of alcohol or non-vegetarian food, certain religious beliefs, and the priority of certain relations, are non-negotiable for most people.
+If you have many differences, then a counsellor helps us find common core beliefs in our financial matters and shares values.
 Couples with shared values are more likely to stay together.

 - Intimacy – Are you equally comfortable when you discuss sexual relations?
 How do you want to do it, and is it ok to experiment?
 Are you able to speak freely about your desires to your partner?
 Does she/he understand them and act on them?
 She suggests that couples must talk freely, honestly, and openly about sex.
 The ability to discuss such issues without misgivings and qualms will result in a successful marriage.

-A relationship counselor will never tell you what to do; instead, she will help you find your problems and solutions.
+A relationship counsellor will never tell you what to do; instead, she will help you find your relationship problems and solutions.

 They bring objectivity, clarity, and decisiveness to the equation that was missing earlier.
 They listen intently and objectively without being judgmental.

-Any marriage counseling session outcomes will depend on your commitment, level of participation, integrity, and honesty.
+Any marriage counselling session outcomes will depend on your commitment, level of participation, integrity, and honesty.